Top Ten Products for Seasonal Affective Disorder

 Never fear, if you are experiencing the symptoms of seasonal affective disorder, there is hope.
 Firstly, it is temporary.
 SAD is seasonal disorder that usually lasts about three months, but don't worry, you don't have to wait it out.
 There are several treatments available for seasonal depression, including:

 - Dietary Changes

-Light therapy is one of the most common treatments of SAD, and it is easy.
+Light therapy is one of the most common treatments of SAD, and it's pretty easy to do too.
 Light therapy is the addition of natural sunlight into your daily routine.
 The most popular light therapy products are natural light bulbs.
 Natural light bulbs are an easy way to incorporate natural sunlight into your day.

 Another treatment for seasonal affective disorder is exercise that leaves you with a sense of wellbeing, such as yoga.
 Make this exercise part of your weekly schedule for maximum benefits.
 The CanDo Yoga Mat is a popular product to help get your fitness routine started.
-Combine exercise with Aromatherapy oils for maximum mood-lifting benefits.
+Combine with health supplements for maximum mood-lifting benefits.

 - Sour Cherries or Sour Cherry Concentrate

 Some foods with a large amount of Omega-3's are:

 Perhaps you dislike every food in the above lists, not to worry; you can also add supplements to your diet to get similar health affects.
 The most popular supplements at Vitality Medical that treat with these nutritional benefits are the Natrol brand Omega-3 Softgels and Melatonin Tablets by Gemini Pharmaceuticals.